TalTech-HPC-Centre/user-guides-staging/_sources/visualization.md.txt

 Otherwise the Desktop works as the regular (software rendering) one, see above.

-Please note that for most applications software rendering is fast enough, only volume visualization in ParaView, COVISE, VisIt, Star-CCM+ as Ansys may require the GPU rendering.
+Please note that for most applications software rendering is fast enough, only heavy visulalization, like volume visualization in ParaView, COVISE, VisIt, VMD, Star-CCM+ and Ansys may require the GPU rendering.

 <br>